-Source: Office for National Statistics

-5. Institutional sector accounts

-The income and expenditure of each sector implies a net lending or borrowing position for households, non-profit institutions serving households (NPISH), corporations, government and the rest of the world.
+Trade balances as a percentage of nominal GDP, 2015 to 2019, UK Source: Office for National Statistics - UK National Accounts 5.
+Institutional sector accounts The income and expenditure of each sector implies a net lending or borrowing position for households, non-profit institutions serving households (NPISH), corporations, government and the rest of the world.
 By definition, these flows must sum to zero in fully supply and use balanced years - for each pound that is borrowed by one sector, there must be a pound that is lent by another.

-Figure 1.8 shows the net lending and borrowing position for each sector in the UK and from the rest of the world.
+Figure 1.10 shows the net lending and borrowing position for each sector in the UK and from the rest of the world.
 The rest of the world continues to be a net lender to the UK, financing the overall net borrowing position of the domestic sectors.
 Corporations and government are net borrowers, while households are net lenders.

-In 2018, households and non-profit institutions serving households (NPISH) were a net lender of 0.6% of gross domestic product (GDP).
-This is a reflection of the 0.7% net lending position of households in 2018, up from 0.1% in 2017.
+The net lending position of households was 1.0% in 2019, up from 0.6% in 2018.
 Following the financial crisis, the government budget deficit widened to 10.4% of GDP in 2009.
-This deficit has narrowed over the last decade, reaching 2.2% of GDP in 2018.
+This deficit has narrowed over the last decade, reaching 2.4% of GDP in 2019, though government net borrowing increased relative to 2018.
 The corporate sector experienced a pickup in capital investment following the financial crisis, with corporates going from being net lenders to net borrowers since 2013.
-In 2018, their net borrowing position was 2.2% of GDP.
-UK net borrowing from the rest of the world increased to 4.5% of GDP in 2018 compared with 3.6% of GDP in 2017.
-Figure 1.8: Households increased their net lending position in 2018 while corporations' net borrowing increased Figure 1.8: Households increased their net lending position in 2018 while corporations' net borrowing increased
+In 2019, their net borrowing position was 2.4% of GDP.
+UK net borrowing from the rest of the world increased to 4.3% of GDP in 2019 compared with 3.8% of GDP in 2018.
+Figure 1.10: Households increased their net lending position in 2019 while net borrowing by corporations and government increased Net lending or borrowing position as a percentage of GDP, 1997 to 2019, UK Figure 1.10: Households increased their net lending position in 2019 while net borrowing by corporations and government increased Net lending or borrowing position as a percentage of GDP, 1997 to 2019, UK